 And if I purchased it, I was going to go home and listen.
 That’s was the best part of the experience.

 This brings us to Daft Punk’s Random Access Memories, a runaway success.
-But the public’s initial reaction was fairly negative.
-Once the spotify stream went live, Twitter went wild.
+But the public’s initial reaction was fairly negative from the old school heads.
+Once the Spotify stream went live, Twitter went wild.

 “Can I un-preorder Random Access Memories?”